-In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard amends the existing guidance and requires lessees to recognize on the balance sheet assets and liabilities for the rights and obligations created by those leases with lease terms longer than twelve months.
-The guidance is effective for interim and annual reporting periods beginning after December 15, 2018.
+This guidance is effective for interim and annual reporting periods beginning after December 15, 2018, and is to be applied using a modified retrospective approach.
 Early adoption is permitted.
-The Company anticipates that the adoption of this standard will have a material impact on the Company's consolidated financial statements, as all long-term leases will be capitalized on the consolidated balance sheet.
+The Company is currently in the process of evaluating the impact of adoption of this ASU on the Company's consolidated financial statements.
+Based on its preliminary assessment, the Company anticipates that the adoption of this standard will have a material impact on the Company's consolidated financial statements, as all long-term leases will be capitalized on the consolidated balance sheet.